barronmr/Biolog_AUC/README.md

  **Packages**

-Base R is used for scripts outlined in steps 1-4 below.
+Base R is used for code outlined in steps 1-3 below.
 To generate a heatmap from resulting AUC values (step 4), the following packages are required:

     - tidyverse